A real eye-catcher with the beautifully-arranged cascade of domes

 Istanbul is a treasure of interesting places; but if you’re interested in architecture, beauty; or impressive workmanship, you should visit the Blue Mosque, built near the Hagia Sophia; over the site of the ancient Hippodrome and dominating the skyline of Istanbul.

-On your customized Istanbul tour the Blue Mosque or Sultan Ahmed Mosque, or Sultan Ahmet Camii; will stand out in your memory, even after seeing many churches.
+On your customized Istanbul tour, the Blue Mosque or Sultan Ahmed Mosque, or Sultan Ahmet Camii will stand out in your memory, even after seeing many other churches.
+However, you shouldn’t miss private tour Ephesus and the church St.Paul planted in Ephesus.